Climate Change Essay | 200-1000 Words

 Causes of Climate Change:

 The primary driver of contemporary climate change is the unprecedented increase in greenhouse gas emissions.
 Carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) trap heat in the Earth's atmosphere, leading to the greenhouse effect.
 The burning of fossil fuels such as coal, oil, and natural gas for energy production is the largest contributor to CO2 emissions.
-Deforestation, driven by agriculture, logging, and urbanization, further exacerbates the problem by reducing the planet's capacity to absorb these emissions.
+Deforestation, driven by agriculture, logging, and urbanization, exacerbates the problem by reducing the planet's capacity to absorb these emissions.

 Impacts of Climate Change: